micromata/Merlin/merlin-core/README.md

 You may run a template with the following settings:
 * Customized variables (gender, name of receiver, etc.)
 * A template file.
 This template file may contain a reference to an existing template definition:
-  > ${template.id = "JZpnpojeSuN5JDqtm9KZ"} (template definition referenced by id)
+  > ${templateDefinition.id = "JZpnpojeSuN5JDqtm9KZ"} (template definition referenced by id)
   >
-  > ${template.name = "ContractTemplate"} (template definition referenced by name)
+  > ${templateDefinition.name = "Employment contract template"} (template definition referenced by name)

-  Template definitions are automatically assigned if they have the same file name (without file extension) as the template file, e. g. a template named ContractTemplate.docx matches a definition file named ContractTemplate.xlsx.
+  Template definitions are automatically assigned if they have the same file name (without file extension) as the template file, e. g. a template named EmploymentContractTemplate.docx matches a definition file named EmploymentContractTemplate.xlsx.
 * Optional a template definition file containing dependent variables.
   * You may give the template definition file directly or, if not
   * in the template file itself.